smart-rb/smart_types/README.md

 - support for type of empty non-defined type (`SmartCore::Types::Primitive::Undefined`);
 - constrained types;
-- moudle-based type system integration;
+- module-based type system integration;
 - constructor implementation and support;
-- support for invariant checking (and custom definitioning) in sum-types;
+- support for invariant checking (and custom definition) in sum-types;
-  - to provide a type comparability and compatability between all passed types you should provide `type.reconcilable { |value, *types| .... }`  setting;
+  - to provide a type comparability and compatibility between all passed types you should provide `type.reconcilable { |value, *types| .... }`  setting;
-  - `type.reconcilable` should be accesible for type sum and type mult definitions;
+  - `type.reconcilable` should be accessible for type sum and type mult definitions;
-  - (**preliminarily**) invariants of the concrete passed type should be valid for sucessful invariant check;
+  - (**preliminarily**) invariants of the concrete passed type should be valid for successful invariant check;
-- support for invariant checking (and definitioning) in mult-types;
+- support for invariant checking (and definition) in mult-types;
-  - to provide a type comparability and compatability between all passed types you should provide `type.reconcilable { |value, *types| .... }`  setting;
+  - to provide a type comparability and compatibility between all passed types you should provide `type.reconcilable { |value, *types| .... }`  setting;
-  - `type.reconcilable` should be accesible for type sum and type mult definitions;
+  - `type.reconcilable` should be accessible for type sum and type mult definitions;
-  - (**preliminarily**) all invariants of all types should be valid for sucessful invariant check;
+  - (**preliminarily**) all invariants of all types should be valid for successful invariant check;

 ## Contributing